707 Naval Air Squadron

-707 Naval Air Squadron (707 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded during February 1995.
+707 Naval Air Squadron (707 NAS), also known as 707 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It most recently operated Westland Sea King HC.4 troop transport helicopter between October 1983 and February 1995, later based at RNAS Yeovilton, Somerset.

 The unit was operational during the Second World War, having been established in February 1945 under the designation of Radar Trials Unit and subsequently disbanded in October of that year.
 It was reformed in December 1964 as an Advanced and Operational Flying Training (AFT/OFT) Commando helicopter squadron.

 History

 Radar Trials Unit (1945)

 707 Naval Air Squadron formed at RNAS Burscough (HMS Ringtail), Lancashire, on 20 February 1945, out of 'B' Flight of 735 Naval Air Squadron, as a Radar Trials Unit.
 HMS Ringtail was the home to the Naval School of Airborne Radar, and was responsible for airborne radar, including both air-to-surface-vessel (ASV) and aircraft interception (AI) radars, and also the airborne radar training of aircrews.

 The squadron was initially equipped with Fairey Swordfish biplane torpedo bomber aircraft, Fairey Barracuda torpedo and dive bomber aircraft and Grumman Avenger, an American torpedo bomber, these were later augmented with radar-equipped Avro Anson, a British twin-engine, multi-role aircraft.
 The squadron moved to RNAS Gosport (HMS Siskin), Hampshire, on 14 August 1945, and then later disbanded, being merged into 778 Naval Air Squadron in October.